Barbra Streisand: Back to Brooklyn

 - Overture: [as in 2006] the full original Broadway overture from Funny Girl.
 Brilliant choice then, brilliant choice now.

-- “As If We Never Said Goodbye” (from Sunset Boulevard) — which of course Barbra used with her first set of return concerts with the real lyrics.
+- “As If We Never Said Goodbye” (from Sunset Boulevard) — which of course Barbra used with her first set of return concerts with the original lyrics.
 Here in 2012 she plays with them, and the boffo “I’ve come home at last” phrase is almost drowned out with enthusiastic applause.

 - After some banter about the refreshing honesty of Brooklyn’s own — “I love people from Brooklyn because they’re real,” she says — she lights into a medley of Alan and Marilyn Bergman lyrics: “Nice and Easy” and “That Face”